mastakcompany/images-from-nasa/README.md

 Images From NASA is a set of Python scripts that allow users to upload images from the NASA Image Library.
 It can also be used to send photos to Telegram channels.

+# Prerequisites
+Before using this script, make sure you have the following installed on your computer:

+* Python 3.x
+* pip package manager

 # Installation

 1. Clone or download the repository: git clone https://github.com/mastakcompany/images-from-nasa.git